-As a result, I decided to tell this story of the grand old house and its owners, Thomas Bloomfield Beaumont and Elizabeth Mary Ann (Ellen) Beaumont (nee Tancred).
+As a result, I decided to tell this story of the grand old house and its owners, Thomas Bloomfield Beaumont and Elizabeth Mary Ann Beaumont (nee Tancred).

 If you would like to provide feedback on any aspect of this story, and contribute to the Beaumont family history, you are welcome to add your comments on my website at the end of this story or on my Facebook page: Love in a little black diary.

-Thomas Bloomfield Beaumont was born on 20 January 1853, near the Cape of Good Hope, on the ship “Bussorah Merchant” en route from England to Australia.
+Thomas Bloomfield Beaumont was the first child of Alfred Beaumont (28) and his wife Emma Marion (nee Collins, 19).
+Thomas was born on 20 January 1853 on the ship “Bussorah Merchant”, near the Cape of Good Hope, en route from England to Australia.
 His parents named him “Bloomfield” after the ship’s Superintendent Surgeon, D. Bloomfield.
-[References (1) and (2)]
+[References 1 and 2]

 Thomas spent the first 6 years of his life in Sydney, where his parents had two more children, William and Emma.
-Towards the end of 1858, Alfred joined up to 15,000 prospectors who flocked to Canoona, at Port Curtis near Rockhampton, in search of gold.
+Towards the end of 1858, Alfred joined up to 15,000 prospectors who flocked to Canoona, near Rockhampton, in search of gold.
 Before the rush, Rockhampton consisted of just two buildings and a Native Police Camp.
 It was “hundreds of miles” north of Sydney, in a remote and practically unknown part of the (then) New South Wales colony.
 Emma and the children joined Alfred in Rockhampton in 1859.
-[References (3) and (4)]
+[References 3 and 4]

-The Canoona Rush was a furphy, so Thomas’ father Alfred sought employment in the local area.
-In 1860, Alfred and Emma and family relocated to Calliungal Station, about 50 miles south-west of Rockhampton.
+The Canoona gold rush was a furphy, so Thomas’ father Alfred sought employment in the local area.
+In 1860, Alfred and Emma and family relocated to Calliungal Station, about 50 miles southwest of Rockhampton.
 Calliungal was a huge pastoral lease, extending from Mount Morgan in the north to Rannes in the south, east to the Don River and west almost to Westwood.
 Alfred was employed first as a general station hand, later as a carrier.
 Here, in 1861, Emma gave birth to twin daughters, Caroline and Sarah, possibly the first twins to be born to any of the new settlers in the district.

 Alfred and Emma had 10 children in all, five of whom were born in the family home at Dundee.
 A daughter, Ellen, was born in 1864.
 Two more sons, Alfred and Alexander John, were born in 1866 and 1868 respectively and the couple had two more daughters: Anna Maria (1871) and Lily Edith (1874).

-Like his father Alfred and brothers Alfred Junior and Alexander, Thomas was a teamster.
+Like his father Alfred and brothers Alfred Junior and Alexander, Thomas (Alfred’s oldest son) was a teamster.
 He started working with a team of bullocks out of Gladstone at the age of 9.
 His working life was spent with teams (mainly horses) and he mustered in the Mount Morgan area before gold was discovered there.
 In 1875, Thomas was head stockman at Calliungal Station.

 Thomas and Elizabeth (“Liz”) had a long and fruitful marriage.
 On 9 November 1938, they celebrated their diamond (60th) wedding anniversary.
 Their marriage produced 10 children, six sons and four daughters.
 At the time of their their 60th wedding anniversary, they had 18 grandchildren and one great-grandchild.
 Elizabeth died in 1940, aged 81, and Thomas four years later in 1944, aged 91.
 In all Thomas and Elizabeth had 61 years of marriage.
-[Reference (6)]
+[Reference 6]